SovereignCloudStack/standards/Standards/scs-0219-v1-k8s-monitoring-logging-tracing.md

 This concept SHALL define monitoring and logging in a federated structure.
 Therefore, a monitoring and logging stack MUST be deployed on each k8s cluster.
-A central monitoring can then fetch data from the clusters individual monitoring stacks.
+A central monitoring system can then fetch data from the individual clusters' monitoring stacks to Grafana to visualize the collected metrics.

 ### Monitoring